MarkusPic/SWMM_xsections_shape_generator/README.md

 ### python Packages

-Packages required for this program will be installed with pip during the installation process and can be seen in the 'requirements.txt' file.
+Packages required for this program will be installed with pip during the installation process and can be seen in the [`requirements.txt`](requirements.txt) file.

 ### Fresh install